HomeSustainabilityGovernanceCorporate Governance

 Wakako Mitani 15/15 (100%)

-Number of Board of Directors meetings held during the term of office: 15, except for Mr. Hideaki Asakura and Mr. Yukimasa Nakano, where 11 meetings were held after they became directors, and Mr. Masahiro Karino, where 11 meetings were held after he became a corporate auditor.
+(note) Number of Board of Directors meetings held during the term of office: 15, except for Mr. Yoshifumi Taura, where 11 meetings were held after he became a director, and Mr. Toshihito Aoki, where 11 meetings were held after he became a corporate auditor.

-In order to ensure appropriate decision-making and a high level of oversight of our business activities, we review the knowledge, expertise, and experience expected of our directors and officers in conjunction with materiality updates.
-This year, it is represented as a six-skill matrix covering corporate management, production technologies and R&D, sales marketing, accounting and finance, legal and risk management, and global business.
+In order to ensure appropriate decision-making and a high level of oversight of our business activities, we review the knowledge, expertise and experience expected of our directors and officers in conjunction with materiality updates.
+This year, it is represented as a six-skill matrix covering corporate management, production technologies research, sales, financial accounting, legal risk management and global business.

 Committee